1v4n4/privateEvents/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Microverse Members Only Project
-that allows users to create events and attend other user's upcoming events.
+This site allows users to create events and attend other user's upcoming events.
 Unsigned users can see a list of events only, while deletion and editing are allowed only for the creators of events.
 Users can't attend events they created.
 The layout of the website is basic and the focus is on functionality.
 This project is a part of Odin's Ruby on Rails Curriculum.

 ## Built With